There are various ways you can support the centre:

 Adult Individual – unwaged: £2

 Like any local registered Charity, Sidings relies on its voluntary Board of Trustees to help steer direction and make decisions on matters of governance.
-Sidings is a Registered Charity (297095) and Co Ltd by guarantee (2139909).
+Sidings is a Registered Charity (297095) and Company Limited by Guarantee (2139909).
 Anyone who wants to join the Board of Trustees (or Management Committee) can express an interest and be given one of our “Becoming a Trustee at Sidings” packs – which explains the key responsibilities of being a Trustee, and the process of getting elected.

 Please see our section on “Volunteering and Student Placement” if you are interested in becoming a volunteer at the centre.

 Our users can still help support us by promoting the centre and its services to others in a positive way when the opportunity arises.
 In marketing terms, this is known as “unsolicited support” – which counts bundles in terms of positive profiling and imaging for the centre.
-It creates a strong image “out there” which, when filtered through to the right quarters, will help the centre in lots of different ways.
+It creates a strong image which will help the centre in lots of different ways.

 Give us your case studies and positive feedback if you think that the centre has helped you or members of your family.
 This enables the centre to demonstrate that it has had a positive impact on the lives of those in the community which can help retain and attract funding.
 So – thank you to all of you who we know have already done this – your stories are both rewarding and interesting and are a source of encouragement to staff and volunteers to keep going!